 - Dual heat exchangers.
 The more efficient furnaces will have these present in order to extract more heat from the combustion process.

-For more help shopping for a furnace, please contact us at Stack Heating and Cooling today.
+For more help shopping for a furnace, please contact us at Stack Heating, Cooling, Plumbing and Electric today.
 We’ve been serving the Greater Cleveland area since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about furnaces and other HVAC topics, download our free Home Comfort Resource guide.